jamescussen/PortalsReleases/README.md

 This is currently a private project.

 ## Change Log

+Version 1.2.0:
+- Added Dark Mode!
+- Added search to the Add Portals dialog to make finding portals quicker.
+- Added a coloured title bar to the launcher and browser windows to remove ugly window chrome.
+- Changed the look of the Add Portal, Preferences and Delete Portal buttons.
+- Set a minimum browser window size (400x400).

 Version 1.1.2:
   - Only one copy of the app can be running at once.
 If you reopen it will restore the running app rather than open a second copy.